shirish93/shirish93.github.io/_posts/2024-02-16-checklist-manifesto.md

 ---
-layout: post
-title: "The Checklist Manifesto: A Guide to Better Software Engineering"
 author: shirish
 categories:
 - review
 - book-review
 - leadership
 featured: false
 hidden: false
 image: assets/images/checklist.jpg
-rating: 4.5
 image_description: Image from the publisher page.
 Human-created.
+last_modified_at: '2026-08-04'
+layout: post
+rating: 4.5
+title: 'The Checklist Manifesto: A Guide to Better Software Engineering'
 ---

 A review of Atul Gawande's seminal book ~ The Checklist Manifesto ~ and the lessons it holds for engineers.